lucasschott/RL_analysis/README.md

 ## Studies

 ### Study 1
-Analyze the average reward per step gained by agents who learned with DDPG algorithm on the environments when the number of dimensions increases.
+Analyze average reward per step gained by agents who learned with DDPG algorithm on the environments according to the number of dimensions.

 #### Study 1.1
 On environments with half small rewards and half big reward.![reward/step according to dimensions number](https://lh3.googleusercontent.com/IuhnrDTJpFqRgSwEEpvqcJ0OjNAOmRKf74HAU6bgqRTNsQlyExtfpBOWxsfhgewEtW4KgM5ZXGorPA)